VIDA-NYU/Taxis-Vis-Frontend/README.md

 > [!IMPORTANT]
 > ### **Latest News**
+> - **🚀 Taxis Vis Features Videos Available!**: We have added a series of **feature demonstration videos** to the
+    repository.These videos showcase the platform's capabilities, including **GeoJSON layer management, Spatial Selections, Query Handling, and Multi-City Exploration**.
+You can find them in the [FEATURES.md](./FEATURES.md) file of this
+    repository (root).
 > - _[0.3.0]_ **🗺️ Migration to Mapbox from Leaflet**: We have finally migrated from **Leaflet** to **Mapbox GL JS** for
     enhanced map performance, interactivity, and styling options.
     While Mapbox now requires an API access token, it remains largely **free** for projects like **Taxis Vis**, where the expected usage is well within the **50,000 free map loads per month**.
     We do not utilise any other premium Mapbox services beyond tile serving, making this transition seamless for users.
 Make sure to configure your `.env` file with a valid **Mapbox API token** (see the setup instructions below).
 > - **🎉 DC & NYC Examples**: We've added detailed READMEs for integrating Washington DC and NYC taxi data into Taxis
     Vis.
-    > You can find these in the `examples/` directory of this repository.
+You can find these in the `examples/` directory of this repository.
 > - _[0.2.0]_ **🌎 Taxis Vis Exploration Beyond NYC**: You can easily adapt this project for **any** city of interest —
-    provided
-    > you have the taxi data and minimal geojson resources.
-The system's architecture is flexible enough to accommodate
-    > various schemas and polygon data with small config changes.
+    provided you have the taxi data and minimal geojson resources.
+The system's architecture is flexible enough to accommodate various schemas and polygon data with small config changes.
 > - _[0.1.0]_ **✅ Proof of Concept**: Reproducing the Taxis-Vis paper is **entirely feasible** with modern tools like
-    React, Mapbox GL JS, DuckDB, Django, and more.
-We’ve eliminated the high hurdles typically seen in older solutions, such
-    as specialized or custom databases.
+    React, Leaflet, DuckDB, Django, and more.
+We’ve eliminated the high hurdles typically seen in older solutions, such as specialised or custom databases.

 ## 🚀 **Overview**